Things do change….sometimes for the better. And if you live long enough, you’ll find the saying is true: what goes around comes around.

 Early on, the trio worked crazy hours, learning as they went, but two things were central to their work: legendary service and quality BBQ.

-Those are the elements that would carry Sticky Fingers for the next 14 years, from a small startup in Mount Pleasant to a big Southeastern brand.
+Those are the elements that would carry Sticky Fingers for the next 14 years, from a small startup in Mount Pleasant to some of the best BBQ in SC to a big Southeastern brand.

 In 2006, Charlottesville-based Quad-C Management bought into the company, took over management, and expanded the brand.